Carrie Underwood’s Insane Post-Baby Body Steals The Show In New ‘Sunday Night Football’ Opening

-Carrie Underwood’s brand new NBC Sunday Night Football opening theme with special guest Joan Jett finally debuted in its entirety last night (September 8), and the all-new 2019/20 season opener most definitely has football fans talking on social media.
+Carrie Underwood’s brand-new NBC Sunday Night Football opening theme with special guest Joan Jett finally debuted in its entirety last night (September 8), and the all-new 2019/20 season opener most definitely has football fans talking on social media.
 The fiery new video features Underwood showing off her rock chick side with Jett as they brought back the original track “Waiting All Day For Sunday Night” after trying out different tunes over the past couple of years.

 In the opener that played before the New England Patriots took on the Pittsburgh Steelers, the talented country music superstar could be seen strutting around and showing off her sassy side in an all-leather catsuit with several metallic embellishments alongside some of the biggest names in the NFL.

-Carrie made her way through the backstage area of an arena in her black leather ensemble, before then joining Jett on stage in front of a thousands strong audience to perform the classic song which is actually based on Jett’s hit “Hate Myself For Loving You.”
+Carrie made her way through the backstage area of an arena in her black leather ensemble before then joining Jett on stage in front of a thousands-strong audience to perform the classic song which is actually based on Jett’s hit “Hate Myself For Loving You.”

 The mom of two looked as gorgeous as ever as she showed off her world-famous powerful pipes, and it’s safe to say that viewers most definitely noticed all the hard work that had gone into getting back into shape since the star welcomed her second child – almost 8-month-old son Jacob – into the world back in January.